 The Got-it?
 Project is designed to develop and test a prototype web-based data collection and reporting system that will gather and provide consumer feedback on different assistive technology products.
 Information related to product performance of different types of bathroom safety assistive technologies is the focus of this accessible prototype.
 This one-year project is funded by the University of Wisconsin at Milwaukee’s Research Growth Initiative (RGI).
 The R2D2 Center hosts the project.

-In collaboration with the Occupational Science and Technology program at UW-Milwaukee we have identified and emphasized the need for professionals in a variety of fields to understand the issues and methodologies for environment, information and product design in consideration for people with disabilities.
+The R2D2 Center is currently collaborating with the Occupational Science and Technology program at UW-Milwaukee in identifying and emphasizing the need for professionals in a variety of fields to understand the issues and methodologies for environment, information and product design in consideration for people with disabilities.
 For example, our Design and Disability course have been held as a combined undergraduate and graduate interdisciplinary course as well as an option for students to complete as an independent study.
 See the related ATAD Certificate Program.

 The Assistive Technology and Accessible Design Certificate is an interdisciplinary program similar to a transcript designated minor.
 The ATAD Program is one of 3 inaugural programs accredited by CoA-RATE/CAAHEP affiliated with the Rehabilitation Engineering and Assistive Technology Society fo North America (RESNA).
 Students have been supported in the program by federal grants virtually contiguously for the past two and a half decades.

 The Interdisciplinary Technology Instruction Program for Individualized Technology Implementation Planning (ITIP2) is a training program that runs with the ATAD Certificate that focuses on training students headed toward careers working with children K-12 who are receiving special education and related services.